 Design is the process of creating a blueprint of a product/service.
 It shows how you want your customers to perceive it.
 Your product’s appearance influences the customer’s purchasing decisions.
 They form a perceptual thought for your product or service.
 Here are the three different primary design forms.
 Learn the difference and usage before you kickstart brand design.

 What is the Difference Between UI and UX and Graphic Design

 Who’s a graphic designer?
 Graphic designers are problem solvers.
 Their job is to spread a specific message through design.
 When you want to evoke customers’ emotions and lead to action, opt for a graphic designer.
-Whether it’s branding or running an ad – graphic designer comes a long way.
+Whether it’s branding or running an ad – a graphic design comes a long way.
 They know how your product should look.
-You can approach them because they know the principles of graphic designs.
+You can approach them because they know the principles of graphic design.
 Professional designers take care of the colors, space, balance, hierarchy, lines and shapes, movement, contrast, pattern, etc.